Isaya Yunge

 In 2007 he was selected by UNICEF to be the UNICEF Africa Youth Ambassador and in this position at an age of 17's he spoke at the G8 2007 Summit as UNICEF Africa Youth Ambassador in Berlin Germany.
 In 2019 Yunge was named by Avance media to be among the Tanzania's 50 most influential young People.

 Early life

-Yunge faced upbringing challenges due to unsuitability of his family caused by his parents living separately.
-That made him to grow as an outcast child who depended on several guardians who in different time supported him grow including his grandmother.
-Yunge spent his childhood time herding cows, goat and chasing birds on rice farms.
+Isaya was born and raised in Mwanza, a rock city on the shores of Lake Victoria in northern Tanzania.
+His parents divorced when he was a little boy, which led him to move from one foster home to another.
+Although he believed that education was his way out of poverty, he was late to join primary education until the age of 7.
+Before then, he spent his time herding animals while his peers attended school.

+Despite those dire circumstances, Isaya's imagination was not limited as he was a great admirer of Nelson Mandela and dreamed of one day becoming a leader like him.
+He was determined to break the cycle of poverty and create a better life for himself and his family.